wp-plugins/eazymatch/readme.txt

 === EazyMatch ===
 Contributors: EazyMatch Development Team
 Tags: eazymatch, job, jobboard, publish jobs
-Requires at least: 3.0
+Requires at least: 3.0.0
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.1
+Stable tag: 1.2.1

+Plugin to enable EazyMatch functionality in your website.
+EazyMatch is a SOAP based service for recruitment company's

 == Description ==
 This plugin allows you to publish your jobs and resume's from your EazyMatch system.
 Before you can use this plugin you need a licence for EazyMatch.
 You can become customer on http://www.eazymatch.net.
 Documentation of the plugin can be found on http://wordpress.eazymatch.net